 Amsterdam Castle Muiderslot and Fortress Island Pampus are part of the Defence Line of Amsterdam.
 Amsterdam Tourist Ferry sails from Amsterdam to the Defence Line.
-A visit to Pampus or Muiderslot, can be combined with a visit to other sites and fortresses, like the fortified town of Muiden.
+A visit to Pampus or Muiderslot can be combined with a visit to other sites and fortresses such as the fortified town of Muiden.

 What is a defence line?

 Extending 135 km around the city of Amsterdam, this defence line (built between 1883 and 1920) is the only example of a fortification based on the principle of controlling the waters.
 Since the 16th century, the people of the Netherlands have used their expert knowledge of hydraulic engineering for defence purposes.
-The centre of the country was protected by a network of 45 armed forts, acting in concert with temporary flooding from polders and an intricate system of canals and locks.
+The centre of the country was protected by a network of 45 armed bastions in combined action with temporary flooding of polders and a complex system of canals and locks.

-A remarkable defensive ring made up of 46 forts and batteries as well as a multitude of dikes and sluices encircles the Dutch capital of Amsterdam.
-It’s the Defence Line (or ‘Stelling’) of Amsterdam.
+A remarkable defence ring consisting of 46 forts and batteries as well as a multitude of dikes and locks encircles Amsterdam, the Dutch capital.
+That’s the Defence Line (or ‘Stelling’) of Amsterdam.
 An extraordinary monument of Dutch military history, the Defence Line is listed as a UNESCO World Heritage site.